-- To explain that Hindus believe they have a moral duty (Dharma) and a firm belief in moral virtues. - To retell the story of Rama and Sita and recognise Rama as an avatar of Vishnu (who represents goodness and protection) - To know that the story of Rama and Sita can be used for moral guidance by many Hindus - To know that the story of Rama and Sita is celebrated at Diwali and that Diwali is a popular Hindu festival, celebrated all around the world for a period of 5 days - To recognise that many Hindus celebrate Diwali by lighting candles and diva lamps, attending and hosting fire work displays and decorating their homes with lights and rangoli patterns - To know that light is an important symbol of Diwali as it represents good overcoming evil
+- To explain that Hindus believe they have a moral duty (Dharma) and a firm belief in moral virtues. - To simply retell the story of Rama and Sita - To recognise Rama as an avatar of Vishnu who therefore represents goodness and protection in the Story of Rama and Sita - To explore teachings about good and evil in the story of Rama and Sita - To explain that light is a symbol of goodness and guidance in the story of Rama and Sita - To describe the moral guidance Hindus might gain from this story, such as persistence, dedication and good overcoming evil - To know that the story of Rama and Sita is celebrated at Diwali - To know that Diwali is a popular Hindu festival, celebrated all around the world for a period of 5 days - To recognise that Hindus celebrate Diwali by lighting candles and diva lamps, attending and hosting fire work displays and decorating their homes with lights and rangoli patterns - To use subject specific language to describe how and why Hindus celebrate Diwali (diva lamps, rangoli patterns, - To explain the importance of light in the Diwali celebrations, and its symbolism.